History of Alaska: World War II

 During World War II, two of the outer Aleutian Islands—Attu and Kiska—were invaded and occupied by Japanese troops.
 They were the only parts of the continental United States to be invaded and occupied by an enemy nation during the war.
 Their recovery became a matter of national pride.

 On June 3, 1942, the Japanese launched an air attack on Dutch Harbor, a U.S. naval base on Unalaska Island, but were repelled by U.S. forces.
 A few days later, the Japanese landed on the islands of Kiska and Attu, where they overwhelmed Attu villagers.
 The villagers were taken to Japan, where they were interned for the remainder of the war.
 Aleuts from the Pribilofs and Aleutian villages were evacuated by the United States to Southeast Alaska.
 Many suffered during their two years internment there, and the federal government, charged with their care, provided inadequate health care, food, and shelter.

 Attu was regained in May 1943 after two weeks of intense fighting and 3,829 American casualties: 549 were killed, 1,148 were injured, 1,200 had severe cold injuries, 614 succumbed to disease, and 318 died of miscellaneous causes.
 The U.S. then turned its attention to the other occupied island, Kiska.
 From June through August, a multitude of bombs were dropped on the tiny island, though the Japanese ultimately escaped via transport ships.
 After the war, the Native Attuans who had survived their internment were resettled to Atka by the federal government, which considered their home villages too remote to defend.

 In 1942, the Alaska–Canada Military Highway was completed, in part to form an overland supply route to the Soviet Union on the other side of the Bering Strait.
-Running from Great Falls, Montana, to Fairbanks, the road was the first stable link between Alaska and the rest of America.
+Running from Dawson Creek, British Columbia to Delta Junction, Alaska, the road connected the contiguous United States to Alaska across Canada.
 The construction of military bases, such as the Adak base, contributed to the population growth of some Alaskan cities.
 Anchorage almost doubled in size, from 4,200 people in 1940 to 8,000 in 1945.